python/devguide/developers.rst

 Permissions History
 -------------------

+- Andrew Svetlov was given push privileges on Mar 13 2012 by MvL at the PyCon sprint.

 - Petri Lehtinen was given push privileges on Oct 22 2011 by GFB, for general contributions, on recommendation by Antoine Pitrou.